juliadomenciano/pixels-art/README.md

-## Projeto Pixels Art
+## Pixel Art Project

 ![Preview](./pixelsArt.png)

-## Descrição
+## Description
-Projeto desenvolvido durante o curso de desenvolvimento de software da Trybe.
+Project developed during the Trybe software development course.
-Este Projeto consite em uma paleta de cores funcional que pode ser utilizada para criar desenhos em pixels.
+This Project consists of a functional color palette that can be used to create pixel drawings.

 ## Tools

 - Javascript ES6;
-- HTML;
+- HTML5;
-- CSS.
+- CSS3.

-## Habilidades desenvolvidas
+## Skills developed

-- Manipulação do DOM
+- DOM manipulation
-- Manipulação do Javascript
+- Javascript manipulation